 - To avoid a continuous full-scale reading, do not use the satellite finder directly in front of the dish.

 - When using a LNB/LNBF with a gain higher than 60dB, put a 5dB attenuator between the LNB/LNBF and the digital satellite finder.

 So far, these digital satellite signal searching meters works as should and comes with all necessary features.
-We’ve only used them for a few week, but would give an update if anything goes amiss with them.
+The only cons with them is the lack of screen, which shouldn’t be an issue for expert installers.
+We’ve only used them for a few week but would give an update if anything goes amiss with them.

 They are pocket friendly and can be used with all satellite TV services.
-Have you used similar gadget in the past or have a thing or two to share about HD Digital satellite finders?
-Please do share with us in the comments section below.
+Have you used similar gadgets in the past or have a thing or two to share about HD Digital satellite finders?
+Please do share it with us in the comments section below.